 BOM management issues will be the most crucial and will determine the direction the company takes.
 Regardless of what VAG decides to do, the gains that can be made through sharp, highly automated BOM creation and MDM (Master Data Management) solutions is significant.
 The advanatge of an MDM solution is that it connects the PLM, MES and ERP systems into seamlessly functioning IT units for the shop floor and manufacturing.

 What is my conclusion?
 Platformization is one of the trends in modern PLM according to CIMdata.
-The example of VW shows an importance of BOM management in order to provide robust and scalable PLM solution for complex automotive manufacturing.
-My hunch BOM will become one of the most important weapons PLM vendors will be using to differentiate future PLM platforms.
+The example of VW shows the importance of BOM management in order to provide robust and scalable PLM solutions for complex automotive manufacturing.
+My hunch BOM will become one of the most important weapons PLM vendors will be used to differentiate future PLM platforms.
 Just my thoughts…